- There’s no ban on using real Beadlocks on the rim of the wheels

 Are Real Beadlocks Really Illegal?

-First of all, there’s no ban on using real Beadlocks on the rim of the wheels.
+There’s no ban on using real Beadlocks on the rim of the wheels.
 And with regards to most states, even if cops find somebody making use of them, there’s no fine.
+The federal government says this about vehicle wheels or rims:

 Real Beadlocks Do Not Pass Safety Standards